roundedrectangle/SailDiscord/README.md

 For now you should install the development version of the library.
 Here's how to do that (installing pip is still needed):

-	pkcon install git # not sure if it is needed on mobile cd ~
+	pkcon install git # not sure if this is needed on mobile cd ~
 	git clone https://github.com/dolfies/discord.py-self
 	cd discord.py-self